Showing posts with label midship. Show all posts

 With prices starting at below 60K GBP, the Lotus Emira is an all-new model that competes with the likes of the Porsche 718 and the Maserati MC20.
 From every angle, the Emira is promising to be one of the best sportscars to drive in the age of the new normal.

-Beginning with the design, the Lotus Emira is somewhat a mini-me Evija from top to bottom, bearing resemblance to Lotus's first electric hypercar.
+Beginning with the design, the Lotus Emira is somewhat a mini-me Evija from top to bottom, bearing a resemblance to Lotus's first electric hypercar.
 Although this is not an electric car compared to the Evija, the new Lotus design DNA made the Emira an attractive-looking car that deserves to be coveted.

 2023 Lotus Emira